- ~x : not(x) or uses '1 - x'

 This argument is actually followed by :

-x → y = ~x V y = ~(x Λ ~y)
+x → y = ~x V y = ~(x Λ ~y)which are shown as follows :

 Input 3 : slogic('or(not(x),y)')